 SaRAcmd.exe -S OfficeScrubScenario -AcceptEula

-At first, you have to download Microsoft Support and Recovery Assistant from the official website.
-After downloading, extract the DONE folder and keep it somewhere else.
+First, download the Enterprise version of SaRA from the official Microsoft website.
+After downloading, extract the DONE folder and save it elsewhere.

 Next, you have to open Command Prompt as administrator.
 For that, search for cmd in the Taskbar search box, click on the Run as administrator option and select the Yes option.